 Being able to find peace and solitude amid our hectic schedules can be one of the ultimate luxuries.
 However, months into the COVID-19 pandemic, many of us are finding ourselves with more alone time than we ever imagined possible.
 While extended periods of isolation and feelings of loneliness can negatively impact mental health, this newfound personal time is also a rare opportunity to connect with ourselves and practice introspection.
 Being content with being alone is an aspect of growth, development and self-knowledge.
-We’ve rounded up six small ways that can help turn moments of solitude into a positive and productive experience.
+We’ve rounded up six ways on how to not feel lonely when you’re alone.

 1. Being Alone & Treating Yourself